 According to Marcin Szremski, the sky is the limit:

-“It’s difficult to find a solution where cloud can’t be applied.
-Even government institutions are using cloud services.
-There are limits to what cloud can do but these are almost non-existent and they are mostly caused by the legislative regulations and policies of each country.”
+“It’s difficult to find a solution where Cloud can’t be applied.
+Even government institutions are using Cloud services.
+There are limits to what Cloud can do, but these are almost non-existent, and they are mostly caused by the legislative regulations and policies of each country.”

-Hopefully, the theoretical part of this guide, has made the cloud less confusing for you.
-Now, let’s take a look at the real-life case of the cloud implementation, that we’ve conducted for one of our clients: TakTo.
+Hopefully, the theoretical part of this guide has made the Cloud less confusing for you.
+Now, let’s take a look at the real-life case of the Cloud implementation, that we’ve conducted for one of our clients: TakTo.

 TakTo is a financial company located in Wroclaw, Poland.
-Using their services, the customers can take loans through an online chat and repay them via a dedicated customer platform.
+Using their services, customers can take loans through an online chat and repay them via a dedicated customer platform.

 For many years, TakTo has been using servers that needed to be maintained and scaled up at a physical location outside of their headquarters.
-It became troublesome in the long run and the team needed to be able to access the servers more conveniently.
-Also, the physical space where they kept the servers was costly and had to be kept in optimal conditions, so a technical staff was employed to take care of the machines.
+It became troublesome in the long run, and the team needed to be able to access the servers more conveniently.
+Also, the physical space where they kept the servers was costly and had to be held in optimal conditions, so a technical staff was employed to take care of the machines.
 The outdated infrastructure needed near-constant investments.

-Our team at Spyrosoft analysed the needs and available solutions and quickly concluded that migration to the cloud would be the way to go.
+Our team at Spyrosoft analysed the needs and available solutions and quickly concluded that migration to the Cloud would be the way to go.
 The challenge was that customers had to be able to use the application without any interruptions, at all times.
 Therefore, the migration was divided into a few stages.
-We also took the ‘lift and shift’ approach where the whole process is completed with little to no changes.
+We also took the ‘lift and shift’ approach, where the whole process is completed with little to no changes.

-The final stage of the process was focused around TakTo’s databases which were extensive and from the technical point of view, the trickiest element to move to Amazon’s virtual servers.
+The final stage of the process was focused around TakTo’s databases, which were extensive and, from the technical point of view, the trickiest element to move to Amazon’s virtual servers.
 All data had been preemptively secured through a series of backup transfers that would allow Spyrosoft’s team to access and upload them easily if any of the services would not operate as expected.

 As a result, TakTo has been able to stop using physical servers and can now add virtual machines if they need to.
-This allowed them to save money and gave a lot of flexibility, so they can act faster and shorten the time to market for new services.
+This allowed them to save money and gave a lot of flexibility, so they could act faster and shorten the time to market for new services.

-What is virtualisation and is it the same as the cloud?
+What is virtualisation, and is it the same as the Cloud?

 Together with our Head of DevOps – Marcin Szremski, we dive deep into the topic to answer that question and show how these two are linked.

 Virtualisation came from the need to utilise resources effectively and can be simply defined as shared resources.
 It means that we can run multiple virtual servers on one physical server.
-That solution provides us with many benefits like testing our applications on multiple environments (e.g., different OS platforms) without the need to buy additional computers.
+That solution provides us with many benefits, like testing our applications on multiple environments (e.g., different OS platforms) without the need to buy additional computers.

-For Virtualisation, we need something called a hypervisor.
-You may know some popular hypervisors such as Microsoft Hyper-V, VMware ESXi, or Xen, but did you know that Microsoft Virtual PC or Oracle VM VirtualBox are hypervisors too?
+For virtualisation, we need something called a hypervisor.
+You may know some popular hypervisors such as Microsoft Hyper-V, VMware ESXi, or Xen, but did you know that Microsoft Virtual PC or Oracle VM VirtualBox are hypervisors, too?
 Generally, we can say that all of them are doing the same thing, which allows us to run multiple operating systems on a single physical host.
 All hypervisors can be classified into two groups: